|

 Every Top-10 list is based on criteria, implicit or explicit.
 Here are mine, in no particular order:

 §ORIGINALITY.
 I call this the three-second test.
 If you turned on the radio and heard this player, could you tell within three seconds that it was them--assuming you knew their music to begin with?
 Each player in my Top-10 plainly meets this criterion.
-(So do many, but not all, in the Second-10 and Honorable Mention.
-Your local "traditionalist" pro, whose sound is a not-quite mixture of Little Walter, James Cotton, and Sonny Boy Williamson, doesn't pass this test.)
+(So do all in the Second-10 and a fair number in Honorable Mention.)
+Your local "traditionalist" pro, whose sound is a not-quite mixture of Little Walter, James Cotton, and Sonny Boy Williamson, doesn't pass this test--although he's an excellent player and is certainly helping keep the tradition alive.)
 Lurking within what harp players call "tone" is the absolutely individuated voice, if you're lucky enough to develop one.
+(Jason Ricci, the youngest player in the Top-20, has such a voice.
+So does Sugar Blue, one of the most strikingly original blues harmonica voices of our time)

 §INFLUENCE.
 Are the players in question central to the tradition of blues harmonica as it has emerged over the past 100+ years?
 Are they foundational in some way?
 Do they help modernize, consolidate, or conserve the tradition?
 Have they spawned imitators, including very good players who never escape their orbit?
 If you leave them off the list, has an injustice plainly been done?
 (John Lee Williamson changed the way everybody who came after him played harp.
 Billy Branch and Sugar Blue are, in very different ways, both the inheritors and modernizers of the Chicago blues harmonica tradition.)